rocky-linux/documentation/docs/books/learning_rsync/01_rsync_overview.md

 2. Real-time data file synchronization
 3. Less occupancy of system resources and higher efficiency

-`rsync` appeared to meet the above needs.
+`rsync` appears to meet the above needs.
 It uses the GNU open source license agreement.
 It is a fast incremental backup tool.
 The latest version is 3.2.3 (2020-08-06).
 You can visit the [Official website](https://rsync.samba.org/) for more information.

 In terms of platform support, most Unix-like systems are supported, whether it is GNU/Linux or BSD.
 In addition, there are related `rsync` under the Windows platform, such as cwRsync.